 Guide

-The Gmail API requires OAuth client setup, service account configuration, and Python or Node client libraries just to list your own inbox.
-The Nylas CLI handles OAuth2 and provider abstraction behind the scenes — authenticate once, then list, search, and read emails with a single command.
+Use a Gmail CLI to list, search, and read Gmail emails from your terminal.
+The raw Gmail API requires OAuth client setup, service account configuration, and Python or Node client libraries just to list your own inbox.
+The CLI takes care of OAuth2 and provider abstraction behind the scenes, then uses the same commands for Outlook, Exchange, Yahoo, iCloud, and IMAP.

-The gcloud CLI does not have email commands.
-Tools like fetchmail or offlineimap sync messages locally but do not give you a clean way to search or filter from the command line.
+The gcloud CLI doesn't have email commands.
+Tools like fetchmail or offlineimap sync messages locally but don't give you a way to search or filter from the terminal.

 1. Install the Nylas CLI